sjimenezupv/acm_bspc/README.md

 ## Arrhythmogenic Cardiomyopathy Detection in the ECG

-This repository contains the scripts and functions used for the detection of *Arrhythmogenic Cardiomyopathy* (ACM) in electrocardiograms (ECG), as presented in our research work.
+This repository contains the database, results, scripts and functions used for the detection of *Arrhythmogenic Cardiomyopathy* (ACM) in electrocardiograms (ECG), as presented in our research work.

 The work is published in: